mjancarik/merkur/docs/docs/merkur-widget-api.md

 # Merkur widget API

-A Merkur widget, whether within the application or when returned as JSON by the API endpoint, contains six predefined properties: `name`, `version`, `containerSelector`, `$in`, `$external`, `$dependencies`, and `$plugins`.
+A Merkur widget, whether within the application or when returned as JSON by the API endpoint, contains six predefined properties: `name`, `version`, `containerSelector`, `container`, `$in`, `$external`, `$dependencies`, and `$plugins`.
 The property `$in` is intended for internal usage by merkur widget plugins or merkur itself.

 Other properties are for your own needs.
-The `containerSelector` is used to store CSS selector, identifying merkur component root in DOM tree.
+The `containerSelector` is used to store CSS selector, identifying merkur component root in DOM tree or you set root element with `container` property.
 The property `$external` is for storing variables.
 The property `$dependencies` is for defining widget dependencies and specific features of the environment where the widget operates.
 The last property, `$plugins`, is for defining specific widget plugins.

 The widget also contains two methods for plugins; `setup` and `create`.
 For more details continue to the [plugins]({{ '/docs/plugins' | relative_url }}) section.
 You can use these methods also in `widgetProperties`.